bhmt/vomit/README.md

   -f FILE, --file FILE  the file to encode or decode, defaults to stdin -s SOURCE, --source SOURCE
-                        the directory to encode or decode .py files recursively
+                        the directory to encode or decode .py files recursively -i IGNORE, --ignore IGNORE
+                        comma separated values of files and directories to skip when using --source -t EXT, --ext EXT     comma separated values of extensions to include along ".py" when using --source

 ```